 This is why I find women are either really helpful or really annoying when you have a newborn.
 They have that primal need to help – not you, the baby – and that ain't always the same thing.
 They want to take that baby and climb high in a tree to make sure that baby isn't subjected to whatever thing they don't subscribe to, like a pacifier, co-sleeping, crying-it-out, etc.

-Most people have developed a filter to supress this instict and just die a little inside like I did in the grocery store when I heard a newborn crying and I wanted to crash through the cereal aisle like the Kool-Aid Man to save it.
-However, I don't want to be arrested and/or have a collection of babies in a tree, so I keep it to myself, but some people don't show the same level of restraint.
-You can tell their impulse is squeeking out like a duck fart because they ask your baby things instead of you.
+Most people have developed a filter to suppress this instinct and just die a little inside like I did in the grocery store when I heard a newborn crying and I wanted to crash through the cereal aisle like the Kool-Aid Man so I could save it.
+However, I don't want to be arrested and/or have a collection of babies in a tree, so I keep it to myself but, sadly, some people don't show the same level of restraint.
+You can tell their impulse is squeaking out like a duck fart because they ask your baby things instead of you.
 Questions like, "Are you hungry?", "You're so, so tired, my sweet girl." or "Why doesn't your mommy put socks on you?
 You must be cold!"